-For the purposes of the Employment Equity Act, discrimination may be distinguished from unfair discrimination.
+For the purposes of the Employment Equity Act (EEA), discrimination may be distinguished from unfair discrimination.

 Discrimination occurs when an employer treats a person differently based on physical attributes or other factors such as religion or political belief.
-The act of treating employees differently may be justified in some circumstances (e.g. years of service may result in higher pay), but once such differentiation is based on a ground of unfair discrimination (e.g. race or disability), it may be unfair - depending on the circumstances as will be discussed below.
+The act of treating employees differently may be justified in some circumstances (e.g., years of service may result in higher pay), but once such differentiation is based on a ground of unfair discrimination (e.g., race or disability), it may be unfair - depending on the circumstances as will be discussed below.

-Every employer must take steps to promote equal opportunity in the workplace by eliminating unfair discrimination in any employment policy or practice.
+Employers must promote equal opportunity in the workplace by eliminating unfair discrimination in any employment policy or practice.